TimSchell98/PyWorld3-03/README.md

 ---

+PyWorld3 was updated to the 2004 version PyWorld3-03 with the original STELLA version of the book "Limits to Growth: The 30-year update".
+PyWorld3-03 has been verified with the original simulation.
+Not all functionalities have been implemented.
+See original PyWorld3.

 PyWorld3 is a Python implementation of the World3 model, as described in the book *Dynamics of Growth in a Finite World*.
 This version slightly differs from the previous one used in the world-known reference *the Limits to Growth*,